-• Peak
+Peak

 The Peak knob adjusts the resonance of the active filter.
 A little resonance will cause the filter to create warmer and more characteristic tones.
 At maximum resonance, the filter will self-oscillator with most filter characteristics.
 (The Auto Mute Self-Osc option in the bottom bar will help to keep this manageable.
-See Input/output options.)
+See Output controls.)

-• Characteristic
+Characteristic

-FabFilter Timeless offers the possibility to choose between three different filter characteristics:
+FabFilter Volcano 2 lets you choose between 11 different filter characteristics:

 - 1. FabFilter One, the original filter characteristic taken from our award-winning FabFilter One synthesizer - 2.
 Smooth, like the cream in your coffee - 3.
-Raw, a filter with lots of overdrive and exhibits a character of its own - 4.
+Raw, a filter with lots of overdrive and exhibits a character of its own.
+Great for distortion guitar sounds - 4.
 Hard, moderately distorting filter, with a nice clean whistle - 5.
 Hollow, juicy moderate distortion with fairly much low-end self-oscillation - 6.
 Extreme, for more wild sonic ideas - 7.
 Gentle, a more smooth and clean general purpose characteristic - 8.
 Tube, with a warmer sound and nice overdrive, great for synth sounds - 9.
 Metal, with a rough, sharper sound and distortion - 10.
 Easy Going, a softer version of the Tube filter - 11.
-Clean, linear behavior with no clipping or distortion at all
+Clean, linear behavior with no clipping distortion at all

-• Response
+Response